cloud-carbon-footprint/cloud-carbon-footprint/README.md

 This will install dependencies in both the `client` and `server`.
 We use [Lerna](https://lerna.js.org) to manage both projects.

+# AWS Authentication

+We currently support three modes of authentication with AWS, that you can see in [server/src/application/AWSCredentialsProvider.ts](server/src/application/AWSCredentialsProvider.ts):

+1. GCP - this is used by GCP Service Accounts that authenticate via a temporary AWS STS token.
+This method is used by the application when deployed to Google App Engine.
+2. AWS - this is used to authenticate via an AWS role that has the necessary permissions to query the CloudWatch and Cost Explorer APIs.
+3. default - this uses the AWS credentials that exist in the environment the application is running in, for example if you configure your local environment.

+The authentication mode is set inside [server/src/application/Config.ts](server/src/application/Config.ts).

+[server/.env](server/.env) is where you configure the options for the "GCP" mode, and set the AWS Accounts you want to run the application against.
+You can read more about this mode of authentication in [.adr/adr_5_aws_authentication.txt](.adr/adr_5_aws_authentication.txt)

-### AWS Credentials
+### AWS Credentials - only needed for the default authentication mode.

 - Configure AWS credentials.
   ```
   aws configure
   ```
-- Specify the services and regions that the tool runs on in [server/src/application/Config.json](./server/src/application/Config.json)
+- Specify the services and regions that the tool runs on in [server/src/application/Config.ts](server/src/application/Config.ts)

-###GCP Credentials
+### GCP Credentials

 - request service account credentials from Dan
 - set the GOOGLE_APPLICATION_CREDENTIALS env variable to the location of your credentials file. see https://cloud.google.com/docs/authentication/getting-started for more details.

 ## Run

 ### Client and Server (with mock data)